calebleaman/blobs/README.md

 # How to get your network's ip
 Run **server.py** and it will relay your ip to you

-# How to Play the Game
+# How to play the game
 To run the game you'll need to have **server.py** running

 After **server.py** is up and running, run **game.py**